-Expenses within the general government function increased by nearly \$721.2 thousand.
-The increase is mostly attibutable to increase costs for furniture purchases, information technology and other office-related charges as the Authority incurred to relocate facilities.
+Expenses within the general government function increased by almost \$1.1 million.
+The increase is mostly attibutable to an increase in staffing costs, including costs for information technology and travel costs to employees has risen as employees return to pre-pandemic travel levels.

-An illustration of governmental functional expenses follows on the next page:
+An illustration of governmental functional expenses is below:

-In addition, there was an increase in the water and wastewater program function expenses of governmental activities of \$1.57 million.
-The increase is attributable to higher cost in the Authority's three Drinking Water SRF Setaside programs.
+In addition, there was a decrease in the water and wastewater program function expenses of governmental activities of \$6.7 million.
+The decrease is mostly attributable to transfer of the Authority's three Drinking Water SRF Setaside programs into proprietary fund type activities.